1

 About Us

 We are an integrated healthcare delivery system serving approximately 400,000 residents across central, western, and midcoast regions through a network of over 40 primary and specialty care locations.
-Our facilities include a regional referral hospital with the only Cancer Care Center in the area, an orthopedic ambulatory surgery center, and a heart and vascular institute.
-We also support critical access hospitals that provide essential care to rural communities.
+Our facilities include a regional referral hospital that houses the only Cancer Care Center in the area, along with an orthopedic ambulatory surgery center and a heart and vascular institute.
+We also operate critical access hospitals that provide essential care to rural communities.

 As part of our commitment to healthcare education and workforce development, we host a nursing and medical imaging school that plays a vital role in training future healthcare professionals.